Questar Corporation (gas company): History

 In 1993, the company had three major lines of business: exploration and production activities conducted by Wexpro Company, Celsius Energy Company, and Universal Resources Corporation; interstate transmission activities conducted by Questar Pipeline Company; and retail distribution activities conducted by Mountain Fuel.

 In 1994, it acquired oil and gas properties from Union Pacific Resources for $94.5 million.

-In August 1994, Questar Telecom was sold to Nextel Communications for 3.9 million shares of stock.
+In August, Questar Telecom was sold to Nextel Communications for 3.9 million shares of stock.

 On January 1, 1998, Mountain Fuel Supply Company was renamed Questar Gas Company.

-In September 1998, the company acquired HSRTW Inc., which owned oil and gas reserves in Oklahoma, for $155 million.
+In September, the company acquired HSRTW Inc., which owned oil and gas reserves in Oklahoma, for $155 million.

 In 2001, the company acquired Shenandoah Energy for $406 million in cash and assumed debt.

 In April 2003, D. N. "Nick" Rose, president and chief executive officer of Questar, retired and was replaced by Alan K. Allred.

 In 2005, Knox Lawrence International acquired Consonus Inc., Consonus Inc., a Questar Corp. subsidiary that managed computer data centers for businesses.

 In November 2006, the company was added to the S&P 500.
 It was removed from the index in 2010.

 On July 1, 2010, the company completed the corporate spin-off of its exploration and production business as QEP Resources.
 In December 2015, Tesoro Logistics LP acquired its natural-gas pipeline and processing business for $2.5 billion in cash.
 In 2021, QEP Resources was acquired by Diamondback Energy.

 In March 2012, the company moved from 180 East 100 South to its new headquarters building, a $45 million 170,000 square foot 6-story building at 333 South State Street in downtown Salt Lake City, Utah.
 It is one of the first LEED Silver energy-efficient buildings in downtown Salt Lake City.

 In September 2016, the company was acquired by Dominion Resources.
+In June 2024, nine months after a deal was announced, Enbridge completed the purchase of Questar Gas for $4.3 billion.